Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Data and Motivation

 By regulating the order of candidates for each contest, the NC General Statute establishes a corresponding party order, either apparent with party labels or implied by party endorsements and affiliations.
-As we discuss in Section \ref{se:causal-inference-framework}, the difference in the arrangement rules for partisan and judicial contests provides us with quasi-randomized party-order flips and the exogenous treatment variation that is at the core of the identification strategy for our causal analysis.
+The mechanism that determines the party order of a judicial contest has varied over time, but the within-ballot order of candidates that such mechanisms induce is essentially randomized.
+To see why, consider a given judicial contest with two candidates and take any two last names at random: the arrangement rules give a 50\% chance that either name appears first on that contest's ballot, and because party labels are absent while each candidate is affiliated with one party, this translates directly into a 50\% chance of a flip.
+This quasi-randomized variation in party order provides the exogenous treatment variation at the core of our identification strategy.